void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 like anyone else, and if he wishes to share details of his personal life that is his decision and his alone.

-## How will the project survive with out Xtraeme?
+## How will the project survive with out xtraeme?

 Short: Like we have before.

-Long: This is not the first time Xtraeme has left Void.
+Long: This is not the first time xtraeme has left Void.
 I wrote about this on my personal site back in 2018, and you can read that full [article](https://michaelwashere.net/post/2018-11-28-enobdfl/) over there.
 Running a project like Void means ensuring that there is no